| |

 similar.
 The wheel of fortune is a variation on

-the usual judgement scene, with a seated figure
+the usual Judgement scene, with a seated figure

 at the top, and two other figures apparently tied